Iran-Turkey ties tested by Assad's downfall in Syria – DW – 12/12/2024

 The success of opposition groups against Assad with Turkey's long-standing support points to Ankara potentially having more influence in Syria going forward.

-Adjunct senior fellow for Middle East studies at the US Council on Foreign Relations, Henri J. Barkey, wrote in a recent article that the "single most crucial aim" for Turkey in Syria remains the eradication of the Syrian Kurdish group, the Syrian Democratic Forces (SDF).
+Henri J. Barkey, an adjunct senior fellow for Middle East studies at the US Council on Foreign Relations, wrote in a recent article that the "single most crucial aim" for Turkey in Syria remains the eradication of the Syrian Kurdish group, the Syrian Democratic Forces (SDF).

 Barkey said Turkey fears that "Syrian Kurds would cut a deal with any central government in Damascus to achieve an autonomous status just like Iraqi Kurds did following the Iraq war."